-In traditional acupuncture fine metal needles are inserted at specific points to open and balance the flow of vital energy and to influence the body’s internal organs, systems and physiological functions.
+In traditional acupuncture fine metal needles are inserted at specific points to influence the body’s internal organs, systems and physiological functions and to open and balance the flow of vital energy.

 There are a wide variety of styles and forms of traditional, needle acupuncture and micro-systems which may be treated on the ears, scalp, hands and more.

-Acupuncture works!
+Acupuncture gets results!
 In a national survey of patients receiving acupuncture:

 - 91.5% reported “disappearance” or “improvement” of symptoms after acupuncture treatment.